zhumeisongsong/react-hooks-best-practice/README.md

 You only need to change the functions in API layer.(layout layer for UI / statement layer for data format / API layer for http functions)

-Example by axois:
+Example by axois(Other solutions: Apollo Client https://www.apollographql.com/docs/react/):
 - Only use `POST` method
-- Describe queries (get) and mutations (update / create /delete)
+- Describe queries (get) and mutations (update / create / delete)
 - Need to format query string (quotes issue)

   Right: